 During a walk around the yard this week, I spotted a gang of mushrooms.
 They sprouted overnight in defiance of our grass.
 Still the lot of them looked a tad uncertain, small and grey, and after close inspection, they baulked identification.

-I have a mushroom book very like the bird book of old called A Field Guide to Southern Mushrooms.
+I have a book on mushrooms very like the bird book of old called A Field Guide to Southern Mushrooms.
 Not on this particular day but so often curiosity is rewarded.
 How satisfying to categorize – a puzzle to piece.

-When space exploration was reactivated last week it got me thinking about the non-stop wonder of all exploration.
+When space exploration was reactivated this year it got me thinking about the non-stop wonder of all exploration.

 Some might say they like it in their cave away from all that light.
-Blossoming is not for them, but I believe our natural tendency is to continuously and fearlessly open up like the fortunate child who never experienced traumatic warnings, never was altered in the name of the boogey man.
+Blossoming is not for them, but I believe our natural tendency is a continuous and fearless opening-up like a fortunate child who never experienced traumatic warnings, never was altered in the name of the boogey man.
 I think many call it becoming reborn.

 The common human-ness of yard exploration is a way to recapture the original intention of our sojourn.
-Mary Ann said it best when she first got language.
+Our daughter said it best when she first got language.
 She wanted to be free-footed in the grass.
-We all share the electricity of humming over a bowl of morning cereal before heading out free-footed into the day.
+We all share the electricity of humming over a bowl of morning cereal before heading out free-footed into a day of fun on the earth.

 I remember a first encounter with a huge and extremely fairy tale-like mushroom.
 Kicking it over, I was compelled to smash it to bits with my bare little foot.
 What instinct prompts us to poke and prod?